iamjoking/iamjoking.github.io/_posts/2014-12-13-simple-post.md

 ---
 layout: post
 title: Sample Post
-description: "Just about everything you'll need to style in the theme: headings, paragraphs, blockquotes, tables, code blocks, and more."
+excerpt: "Just about everything you'll need to style in the theme: headings, paragraphs, blockquotes, tables, code blocks, and more."
 modified: 2014-12-14
 categories: articles
 tags: [sample-post]